 - Avoid cold, processed, dry, rough, light food and beverages and reduce caffeine.
 Avoid white sugar and white flour.

 - Eat warm, cooked nourishing, unctuous food like soups, stews, oatmeal and casseroles.
-Try these delicious Fall recipes from our faculty and join our Ayurveda Culinary Retreat.
+Try these delicious Fall recipes from our faculty.

 - Oils and dairy products are good; favor ghee, sesame, avocado and safflower oil.
 Nourish yourself daily with a cup of anti-inflammatory turmeric milk, or golden milk as it is called.